go101/go-skia/README.md

 **go-skia** is a Go skia package based on skia C library through cgo.

-Note: the project is still in early stage.
+Note: the project is still in early stage, and it only supports Linux now.
+The next release (in developing) will be much more mature.

 If your project supports Go modules, then the import path is `go101.org/go-skia`, and please remember add the following line in your `go.mod` file.

 ```
 replace go101.org/go-skia => github.com/go-gfx/go-skia latest

-require go101.org/go-skia latest // this line is not needed for Go SDK 1.12+
 ```

 The current skia libraries are built from skia C++ repository